-Students who violate the district's code of conduct are subject to the following consequences, either alone or in combination.
+Students who violate the District's Code of Conduct are subject to the following interventions, either alone or in combination.
 The school personnel identified after each consequence are authorized to impose that consequence, consistent with the student's right to due process.

 - 1. Oral warning: any member of the district staff - 2.
 Written referral: bus drivers, coaches, guidance counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 3.
-Written notification to parent, guardian: bus drivers, coaches, guidance counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 4.
+Written notification to parents/legal guardians: bus drivers, coaches, school counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 4.
 Detention: teachers, principals, and the superintendent - 5.
 Suspension from transportation: the director of transportation, principals, and the superintendent - 6.
 Suspension from athletic participation: coaches, principals, athletic directors, and the superintendent - 7.
 Suspension from social or extracurricular activities: activity director, principals, and the superintendent - 8.
 Suspension of other privileges: principals and the superintendent - 9.
 In-school suspension: principals and the superintendent - 10.
 Removal from classroom: teachers - 11.
 Short-term (five days or less) suspension from school: principal and acting principal - 12.
-Long-term (more than five days) suspension from school: the superintendent, or designated hearing officer after a hearing - 13.
-Placement in an interim alternative educational setting for a period of up to 45 school days, in the case of a student with a disability whose knowing possession or use of illegal drugs, or sale or solicitation of the sale of a controlled substance or inflicting a serious bodily injury to another person at school or a school function is determined not to be related to his/her disability. - 14.
-Permanent suspension from school: superintendent or the Board of Education, after a hearing - 15.
-All incidents of academic misconduct could result in a grade of zero and other academic consequences.
+Long-term (more than five days) suspension from school: the superintendent or the Board of Education - 13.
+Permanent suspension from school: superintendent or the Board of Education, after a hearing - 14.
+All incidents of academic misconduct could result in a grade of zero and other academic interventions.